rqsrdco/Android-for-Python/Android-for-Python-Users/README.md

 ## Meta-information

 Unlike the desktop you must provide information *about* your Python code, this requirement causes everybody who doesn't understand it to crash and burn.
 This information must be supplied in the buildozer.spec file.
-It includes *all* the pip packages your app depends on, any data types your app depends on, and Android permissions your app depends on.
+It includes *all* the pip packages your app depends on, any file types your app depends on for data, and the Android permissions your app depends on.
 Meta-information may not be limited to that short list, but that list is critical.

 # Android Storage